edm00se/franz-recipe-watson-workspace/README.md

 # Watson Workspace for Franz
-This is a plugin for Franz to work with IBM Watson Workspace.
+This is a plugin for [Franz 5](https://github.com/meetfranz/franz) to work with IBM Watson Workspace.

 ## Adding To Franz